Trump announces Iran ceasefire extension but says blockade remains

 With the naval siege persisting, it is unclear whether the extension of the truce will be enough to bring Iran to the negotiating table in Islamabad.

-Earlier on Tuesday, Iran’s Foreign Minister Abbas Araghchi called blockading Iranian ports an “act of war” and a violation of the ceasefire.
+Earlier on Tuesday, Iran’s Foreign Minister Abbas Araghchi called blockading Iranian ports an “act of war” and a violation of the existing ceasefire.

 “Iran knows how to neutralize restrictions, how to defend its interests, and how to resist bullying,” Araghchi wrote.

-Although the Iranian position, as expressed by several officials, has been to reject US threats and the naval siege, Trump suggested that disagreements within the leadership in Tehran is slowing down diplomatic efforts.
+Although the Iranian position has publicly been to reject US threats and its naval siege, Trump suggested that disagreements within the leadership in Tehran is slowing down diplomatic efforts.

-“Based on the fact that the Government of Iran is seriously fractured, not unexpectedly so and, upon the request of Field Marshal Asim Munir, and Prime Minister Shehbaz Sharif, of Pakistan, we have been asked to hold our Attack on the Country of Iran until such time as their leaders and representatives can come up with a unified proposal,” the US president wrote.
+“Based on the fact that the Government of Iran is seriously fractured, not unexpectedly so and, upon the request of Field Marshal Asim Munir, and Prime Minister Shehbaz Sharif, of Pakistan, we have been asked to hold our Attack on the Country of Iran until such time as their leaders and representatives can come up with a unified proposal,” the US president wrote in Tuesday’s message.

+Since the US and Israel first launched strikes against Iran on February 28, multiple top Iranian officials have been killed, including Supreme Leader Ali Khamenei.

-Despite the killing of Supreme Leader Ali Khamenei and other top officials in US-Israeli strikes, there no major defections in the ruling system in Tehran, with the Islamic Revolutionary Guard Corps (IRGC) spearheading the war effort.
+But there has nevertheless been no major defections in the ruling system in Tehran, with the Islamic Revolutionary Guard Corps (IRGC) spearheading the war effort.

-Khamei was replaced by his son Mojtaba, who is yet to make a public appearance since his selection as supreme leader last month.
+Khamenei was replaced by his son Mojtaba, who has yet to make a public appearance since his selection as supreme leader last month.

-Reporting from Tehran, Al Jazeera’s Ali Hashem said Trump’s assertion about fractures in the Iranian leadership is a “miconception”.
+Reporting from Tehran, Al Jazeera correspondent Ali Hashem explained that Trump’s assertion about fractures in the Iranian leadership is likely a “misconception”.

 “Iran has a very unified leadership since the assassination of former Supreme Leader Ayatollah Ali Khamenei,” Hashem said.